 - five M3 nuts

-Now it gets a little bit complicated.
-The connecting plate must now be placed on the base plate in such a way that the M3 nuts previously inserted are locked between the connecting plate and the base plate.
+Now things get a little complicated for a moment.
+The connecting plate must now be placed on the base plate in such a way that the previously inserted M3 nuts are enclosed between the connecting plate and the base plate.

-These are needed later to connect the upper support of the turret with the connecting plate.
+These will be needed later to connect the upper bracket of the turret to the connecting plate.

-Thanks to the M3x50 screws from the connection between the base connector and the base plate, the connecting plate is now already in the correct position.
+Thanks to the M3x50 screws that were previously visible from the connection between the base connector and the base plate, the connection plate is now in the correct position.

 Now you can screw the first two M3x25 countersunk screws through the connecting plate with the M3 nuts previously inserted in the base plate.